The Kings of Nuthin'

-The Kings of Nuthin' was an 7-9 piece American punk rock band from Boston, Massachusetts.
+The Kings of Nuthin' was a 7-9 piece American punk rock band from Boston, Massachusetts.
 Founded in the late 1990s, they gained international attention in the early 2000s, especially in Europe, for their unusual combination of street punk, rock'n'roll and swing as well as their energetic live performances with piano, double bass, washboard and horns.
 After releasing four albums, they disbanded following the death of their singer in 2013.

 History

 The Saturday Night Specials (1996–1998)

 The founding members of the Kings of Nuthin' were the core group Torr Skoog (upright bass), Liam Crill (drums) and Chris "Necro" Wilkinson (washboard).
 Originally a three piece band with a changing line-up of punks, bike messengers and squatters, they began meeting in 1996 in a warehouse filled with skate ramps in Jamaica Plain, Boston.
 From 1996 to 2001, the city experienced a small rockabilly revival and the band played this style with a slightly larger line-up, including a singer and up to two guitarists.
 They made their first live appearances under the name Saturday Night Specials.